Cachoeira

-Cachoeira (Portuguese, meaning waterfall) is an inland municipality of Bahia, Brazil, on the Paraguaçu River.
+Cachoeira (/pt/, Portuguese, meaning waterfall) is an inland municipality of Bahia, Brazil, on the Paraguaçu River.
 The town exports sugar, cotton, and tobacco and is a thriving commercial and industrial centre.

 The municipality contains 56% of the 10074 ha Baía do Iguape Marine Extractive Reserve, created in 2000.

 São Félix is located directly across the Paraguaçu River from Cachoeira; it also borders the municipalities of Conceição da Feira, Santo Amaro, Saubara, Maragogipe, Governador Mangabeira, and Muritiba.

 History

 The area of present-day Cachoeira was home to numerous Amerindians prior to the colonial period.
 Paulo Dias Adorno and Afonso Rodrigues arrived in the region in 1531 from Portugal.
 They and their descendants entered into a century of conflict with the existing indigenous population, ultimately resulting in the expulsion of native Brazilians from the region.
 Mem de Sá, governor-general of the Portuguese colony of Brazil from 1557 to 1572, first attempted to expel the native population from Cachoeira in 1559. Álvaro Rodrigues Adorno, son of António Dias Adorno, arrived in 1595 and attempted peace settlements with the Amerindian population.
 Fighting continued between the two groups into the 17th century and hindered the settlement of the region by the Portuguese.
 Captain-General Gaspar Rodrigues Adorno attempted a final expulsion of the indigenous population in the early 17th century, and his son, João Rodrigues Adorno, rebuilt the a residential fort and a chapel in 1654.
 The chapel, Capela de Nossa Senhora da Ajuda (Chapel of Our Lady of Help), became the first in Cachoeira.

 The settlement became known as Nossa Senhora do Rosário in 1674.
 It became the second town in Bahia under a Royal Charter of 1693 and was renamed the Vila de Nossa Senhora do Rosário do Porto da Cachoeira do Porto da Cachoeira do Paraguaçu.
-Because of its location on the Paraguaçu River, the town served as an important economic link between the interior of Bahia and its capital, Salvador; the city connected the agricultural lands of the Reconcavo and the interior sertão region.
+Because of its location on the Paraguaçu River, the town served as an important economic link between the interior of Bahia and its capital, Salvador; the city connected the agricultural lands of the Recôncavo Baiano and the interior sertão region.

 Sugar cane farming and gold mining on the De Contas River (Rio de Contas) brought wealth to Cachoeira and resulted in an organized settlement on the Paraguaçu with numerous public buildings, churches, and urban residences.